CDCgov/dibbs-cloud/docs/ce-docs/docs/Self-Service/Networking/01-vnet.md

 ## File Structure
 VNet templates are located in the `templates/virtual_network` directory.
 The `main.tf` file contains the VNet and subnet resource definitions.
-The `_vars.tf` file contains the input variables for the VNet resource.
+The `_var.tf` file contains the input variables for the VNet resource.
 The `_output.tf` file contains the output variables for the VNet resource.

 ```
 - templates
   - virtual_network
     - main.tf
-    - _vars.tf
+    - _var.tf
     - _output.tf
 ```